The Floured Table

 The yolk (approximately 17 grams) serves as a binder to provide structure to the dough.
 There is enough moisture from the egg yolk to pull the dough together.
 It doesn't need any additional liquid.

-The white is reserved for an egg wash to brush onto the partially baked crust.
-Baking it for a few minutes seals the base and sides, plugging any small holes and forming a protective layer against wet fillings.
+The white is reserved for an egg wash brushed onto the baked crust.
+The egg wash helps seal the base and sides, plugging any small holes and forming a protective layer against wet fillings.

 Instructions